3 Week South Africa Itinerary (+ Map)

 There’s loads to see and do in Cape Town.
 Top of your bucket list has to be Table Mountain.
 You can hike to the top if you have the energy, or take the cable car, to get iconic views across the city and ocean.

-For a history fix, you can head on a tour over to Robben Island which is where Nelson Mandela was imprisoned.
+For a history fix, you can head on a tour (like this one) over to Robben Island which is where Nelson Mandela was imprisoned.

-If you’re craving time in nature, Kirstenbosch Botanical Garden is a tranquil spot in the suburbs.
+If you’re craving more time in nature, Kirstenbosch Botanical Garden is a tranquil spot in the suburbs.
 You could also hike to the Lion’s Head summit – it’s a popular 5km route that boasts beautiful views.
+If you want to do this, I recommend a guided hike like this one for safety reasons.

 At Boulders Beach you’ll see the famous colony of African penguins, which is a lovely day out.
 If you travel here via Chapman’s Peak Drive you’ll also get the most dramatic, wild ocean and mountain scenery.